lambda-toolshed/papillon/README.md

 2. When the interceptor returns a `reduced?` value, the queue is cleared and execution transitions to the `:leave` stage.
 3. When the interceptor throws (sync mode) or returns (async mode) an exception, execution transitions to the `:error` stage.

-#### The :leave Stage
-While in the `:leave` stage, the chain is executed by invoking interceptors as they are popped off the stack.

-There are two ways to transition from the `:leave` stage:
-1. When the interceptor throws (sync mode) or returns (async mode) an exception, chain execution transitions to the `:error` stage.
-2. When the stack is empty, chain execution stops.

-#### The :error Stage
+#### The OUT phase
-While in the `:error` stage, the chain is normally executed by invoking interceptors as they are popped off the stack.

-There are two ways to transition from the `:leave` stage:
-1. When the interceptor clears the error at the `:lambda-toolshed.papillon/error` key, chain execution transitions to the `:leave` stage.
-2. When the stack is empty, chain execution stops.

-When transitioning from the `:leave` stage to the `:error` stage, chain execution first invokes the offending interceptor before consuming the stack.
+During the OUT phase, interceptors are consumed from the stack after execution of their `:leave` and/or `:error` stages followed by their `:final` stage.
+Invocation follows the `try...catch...finally` logic of Clojure itself.
+The possible stage orderings are thus as follows:

+A. `:leave`-`:final`: baseline; the ordering in the absence of any errors.
+B. `:leave`-`:error`-`:final`: when the `:leave` stage encounters an error.
+C. `:error`-`:final`: when an unhandled error from an inner interceptor has "bubbled" up.

+After the`:final` stage completes (regardless of outcome), the current interceptor is popped off the stack and execution continues.
 When the stack is empty, the chain itself has been completely executed.

+##### The :leave Stage
+The `:leave` stage is executed from the interceptor at the top of the stack.
+When the `:leave` stage of the interceptor throws (sync mode) or returns (async mode) an exception, chain execution transitions to the `:error` stage _starting with the current interceptor_.
+If the `:leave` stage completes normally, the `:final` stage of the current interceptor is executed and the next interceptor from the stack is started in the `:leave` stage.

+##### The :error Stage
+The `:error` stage is executed from the interceptor at the top of the stack.
+If the error at the `:lambda-toolshed.papillon/error` key is not cleared, the `:final` stage of the current interceptor is executed and the next interceptor from the stack is stared in the `:error` stage.
+If it the error is cleared, the `:final` stage of the current interceptor is still executed, but the next interceptor from the stack is started in the `:leave` stage.

+##### The :final Stage
+The `:final` stage is executed from the interceptor popped off the top of the stack.
+The `:final` stage will be executed for every interceptor.
+Idiomatically the `:final` stage should not alter the value at the `:lambda-toolshed.papillon/error` key of the context -behavior is undefined in this case.

 ##### Notes on Raising, or Returning, an Error